Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 This KEEP will mainly refer to the K1 implementation unless specified otherwise.

-Also, keep in mind that both of the implementations are ad hoc and the following descriptions will not cover all possible cases and just outline general approaches.
+Also, keep in mind that both of the implementations are ad hoc and the following descriptions will just outline general approaches without covering all possible cases.

 #### K1 implementation

-When there are no suitable self-links found, the current resolution strategy handles declaration priorities based on two properties:
+When there are no suitable [context declarations](#context-declarations) found, the current resolution strategy handles declaration priorities based on two properties:
 - Declaration kind
 - Scope of origin